samuelhklumpers/master-thesis/latex/outline.md

 :memo: data \bN

 The constructor zero expresses that \bN always has an element 0, and succ expresses that for each element n, there is also an element representing n + 1.
-In conclusion, \bN represents the positive integers, henceforth naturals.
+In conclusion, \bN represents the positive integers, henceforth natural numbers.
 Similarly, we can pattern match on \bN to define the comparison operator

 :memo: \_<\_